danielsaidi/SystemNotification/README.md

     <img src="Resources/Demo.gif" width=350 />
 </p>

-These notifications can be styled and customized to great extent.
-You can also use completely custom views.
+System notifications can be styled and customized.
+You can use a native-looking `SystemNotificationMessage` view as the content view, or any custom view.